-As soon as you submit your FNS application and receive your temporary FNS number, contact Dianne Padilla-Bates at CDSS, so she can get your market/outlet into her system.
+As soon as you submit your FNS application and receive your temporary FNS number, contact Matthew Stephens at CDSS, so she can get your market/outlet into her system.
 You need not wait until you receive the SNAP permit/authorization.

 California Department of Social Services

-Dianne will send you a short questionnaire to determine your eligibility for a wireless device.
-Be sure to inform the Ecology Center and Dianne of all market locations, days, and times where you intend to accept EBT, as both agencies maintain a list of all EBT accessible California farmers‘ market locations as well as those that offer incentives.
+Matthew will send you a short questionnaire to determine your eligibility for a wireless device.
+Be sure to inform the Ecology Center and Matthew of all market locations, days, and times where you intend to accept EBT, as both agencies maintain a list of all EBT accessible California farmers‘ market locations as well as those that offer incentives.

 Note: The State of California covers all fees related to the POS.
 You do not incur any costs when using a CDSS-issued POS.
 The CDSS-provided POS device can NOT accept credit and debit cards.